 The next question you should ask your trading coach is how many trades should you have open at a time.

 Your coach will answer you based on your trading style and strategy.
 Just bear in mind that the average number of trades held simultaneously open by beginner trades is usually up to three.
 Professional traders, on the other hand, can hold a dozen of open trades to lower their market risk and take advantage of currency and intermarket correlations.

 Naturally, the actual number depends on how many trading opportunities that exist in the market.
 But, it’s important to know that professionals won’t hesitate to pull the trigger once they identify an opportunity.

 #11 Should I combine Forex with other markets?

-There are many financial markets in the world.
+There are many financial markets in the world as our free course covers, check it out.
 You can trade currencies, equities, bonds, commodities, or even derivative contracts based on each of these asset classes.

 While we focus mostly on Forex, the truth is that all financial markets are interrelated with each other.
 Rising equities can increase the demand for the domestic currency in order to invest in stocks, for example, which can lead to an appreciation of that currency.
 Similarly, falling equities can decrease risk appetite among investors and support the price of gold, which is traditionally considered as a safe haven.

 Ask your Forex trading coach whether they trade other markets and how to take advantage of the intermarket relationship that exists among different markets.